Sergio1308/Java-MiniProjects/README.md

 - The project structure is fully consistent with the Maven standart directory layout, the project was generated using [maven quickstart archetype](https://maven.apache.org/archetypes/maven-archetype-quickstart/) with resources folder.

 The project was implemented and **slightly changed** *(somewhere the code was optimized, somewhere the project structure was changed, somewhere unnecessary classes were removed with a non-optimal implementation of the algorithm, created for educational and demonstration purposes, and somewhere test cases were optimally implemented)* thanks to the Coursera course [Java Programming: Arrays, Lists, and Structured Data](https://www.coursera.org/learn/java-programming-arrays-lists-data/) from Duke University.

 # Telling Random Stories from Templates
+This mini-project is about a randomly generated story from templates.
+For example, the result could be something like a story about bald lions that change people's lives, or that fluffy dinosaurs get things done in a jiffy.
+Skills gained:
+- program a word frequency counter to analyze any input text file;
+- select and substitute words from a list into a document template using both ArrayList and HashMap;
+- create new lists to use in templates;
+- recognize brittle code;
+- improve code with flexible, object-oriented design.

+# Web Server Logs
+This mini-project is about how web server logs store information about visitors to a website and how to access information like user IP address, date and time of access, and more.

+Skills gained:
+- read information from a web server log;
+- count the number of unique visitors to the website;
+- count the number of times each visitor uses the website.